d2l-ai/d2l-en/chapter_linear-networks/softmax-regression-gluon.md

 In the previous example, we calculated our model's output and then ran this output through the cross-entropy loss.
 At its heart it uses `-nd.pick(y_hat, y).log()`.
-Mathematically, that's a perfectly reasonable thing to do.
+Mathematically, that is a perfectly reasonable thing to do.
 However, computationally, things can get hairy when dealing with exponentiation due to numerical stability issues, a matter we have already discussed a few times (e.g., in :numref:`sec_naive_bayes`) and